djkramnik/ui-annotations/README.md

 #### TODO

 #### Next step:
-* textregions and interactive only
+* new labels: textregions and interactive only
 * a utility to select all lines of text on a page (textregion)
 * a utility to select all interactive elements on a page (interactive)
+* integrate these utils with the existing annotation tool.. so broad first pass with these utils, then existing can handle clean up

 #### QOL / BUGS